shahroudy/NTURGB-D/README.md

 * A116.	follow other person.
 * A117.	whisper in other person’s ear.
 * A118.	exchange things with other person.
-* A119.	support somebody with one’s hand (someone is sick, help him to walk).
+* A119.	support somebody with hand.
 * A120. finger-guessing game (playing rock-paper-scissors).

 ### Evaluation Protocol of One-Shot Action Recognition on "NTU RGB+D 120"